 The topic for all of these seminars will alternate from semester to semester.
-Students in the program are encouraged to take additional Honors Seminars to meet their General Education requirements.

 HON4601 Honors Thesis Preparation

 This course normally is taken in the Fall Semester of senior year but may be taken earlier if necessary.
 It is designed as an independent study course with the student's Honors thesis advisor.
 With the permission of both their advisor and the Honors Program director, students may substitute their departmental capstone or research courses for this course.